 Other.
-Net income for Other activities was \$0.1 million for the first quarter of fiscal 2024, compared to a net income of \$4.6 million for the first quarter of fiscal 2023.
-The change in net income is primarily related to the change in warrant liability, as discussed above.
-There was no change in Adjusted EBITDA for our Other activities for the periods provided.
+There was no net income for Other activities for the third quarter of fiscal 2024, compared to a net income of \$0.9 million for the third quarter of fiscal 2023.
+The change in net income is related to the change in warrant liability, as discussed above.